TABLE OF CONTENTS

 Steps to enroll in classes at JMU:

-All currently enrolled undergraduate students will have enrollment appointments during advanced registration for each term.
-Advanced registration is the period in which students initially enroll in classes according to assigned appointment times.
-Advanced registration dates are as follows:
+All currently enrolled undergraduate students will have enrollment appointments during advance registration for each term.
+Advance registration is the period in which students initially enroll in classes according to assigned appointment times.
+Advance registration dates are as follows:

 Spring Semester November